kenalizadeh/todo_rs/README.md

   add     Add new task
   delete  Delete task with id
   update  Update task with id
-  done    Toggle task done status list    List all tasks help    Print this message or the help of the given subcommand(s)
+  done    Mark task done
+  list    List tasks
+  help    Print this message or the help of the given subcommand(s)

 Options: